telerik/xamarin-forms-docs/knowledge-base/common-understanding-ui-for-xamarin-and-linker-behavior.md

 title: Understanding UI for Xamarin and Linker Behavior
 description: How to prevent Telerik assemblies from being stripped out by linker causing compile-time or runtime-exceptions.
 type: how-to
-page_title: How to avoid exception from setting Linker Behavior to Link All
+page_title: How to Avoid Exception From Setting Linker Behavior to Link All
 slug: common-understanding-ui-for-xamarin-and-linker-behavior
 position:
 tags: Xamarin, Telerik UI for Xamarin